- August 23, 2018

 - Category: Residency Andorra

 Like most countries in mainland Europe, Andorra has compulsory public with an optional private healthcare.
 Andorra’s social security system funds the healthcare system.
 In 2017, The Lancet published a the Healthcare Access and Quality Index (HAC).
 It ranked Andorra number 1 in the world with a HAC score of 95/100.
-In 2010 a Commonwealth Funded report found that Andorra’s public health care system ranked 4th globally for equality, efficiency and entrance care.
-Healthcare, it is funded by its citizens and residents – individuals in employment, unemployment, those in receipt of a pension payments and employers.
+In 2010 a Commonwealth Funded report found that Andorra’s public health care system ranked 4th globally for equality, efficiency, and entrance care.
+Most probably, the doctors make use of platforms like Sermo to get business insights and healthcare-related advice and connect globally with other doctors.
+The exchange of ideas and insightful discussions among doctors could be one of the reasons for improved healthcare in the country.
+Healthcare is funded by its citizens and residents – individuals in employment, unemployment, those in receipt of pension payments, and employers.

 In 2001 The World Health Organization (WHO) reported that life expectancy in Andorra is really high – 82.9 years for women and 76.2 years for men.
 CNN reported in 2009 that it was, ‘good health care, clean water, proper diet, plenty of exercise and a low-stress, positive life’, that are major contributing points to this.

 How to get health coverage in Andorra

 As a resident you get access to the healthcare system by joining the Andorran Social Security System (Caixa Andorrana de Seguretat Social (CASS)).
 Most of the principality, 92 % of its inhabitants, are covered by its social security.
 It is thought those not covered are most likely to be passive residents, but they are required to be covered by private insurance.